ssrajputtheboss/any_syntax_highlighter/README.md

 AnySyntaxHighlighter(
           '#your code goes here',
           fontSize: 16,
-          lineNumbers: true, // by default false
+          lineNumbers: false, // by default false
-          theme: AnySyntaxHighlighterThemeCollection.githubWebTheme, // you can create and pass custom theme using AnySyntaxHighlighterTheme class
+          theme: AnySyntaxHighlighterThemeCollection.githubWebTheme(), // you can create and pass custom theme using AnySyntaxHighlighterTheme class
-          isSelectable: true, // this creates a SelectableText.rich() widget, makes text selectable (by default false) padding : 2,
+          isSelectable: true, // this creates a SelectableText.rich() widget, makes text selectable (by default false)
-          margin : 0,
           useGoogleFont: 'Lato',
           /* other options are:-
+          padding,
+          margin,
           textAlign,
           this.textDirection,
           softWrap,